 …which statistically means expect me there.
 I prefer salsa, but I am at every bachata competition, Alexej noted once. :-))

-Well, I asked judges for their opinion.
+Well, I asked the judges for their opinion.
 I had a few specific questions, but I didn’t ask them.
 I wanted to know what they say generally.
-I was expecting result I got, but anyway, I was kind of disappointed.
+I was expecting the result I got, but anyway, I was kind of disappointed.
 All feedback was about we are not doing it as others.
-The dance wasn’t enough open for the audience.
+The dance wasn’t open enough for the audience.
 It was too far in the back of the stage.
-From start to end it was improvisation.
-Because of our height difference, we should do another moves.
+From start to end, it was improvisation.
+Because of our height difference, we should use other moves.
 And so on.

 You know, there was one couple, for example, and they had for every song prepared choreography.
 In those choreos, they had also smile, which was false.
 Like everything in that dance was artificial.
 Maybe they are excellent (they are, friends told me they danced with them and they are amazing) but it’s horrible to look at it.
 It’s not fun.
 It’s boring.

 I’m sad that this boring stuff is what I need to do to be able to win even a small price.

 I don’t care about winning.
 I just want to enjoy dance and bring the fun.
 So maybe you will see me again, and I will again not win anything, but I will try my best to do it nicely and mostly, differently. :-)